Sinthya01/VSTS-vscode-extension/README.md

 work items...".
 Choosing that option will open your browser to show all of the results of your query.

 ## Secure Credential Storage
-When you run the `team login` command, the credentials that you provide will be stored securely on your computer.
+When you run the `team signin` command, the credentials that you provide will be stored securely on your computer.
 On Windows, your credentials wil be stored by Windows Credential Manager.
 On OS X, your credentials will be stored in the Keychain.
 On Linux, your credentials will be stored in a file on your local file system in a subdirectory of your home folder.
 That file is created only with RW rights for the user running Visual Studio Code.
-It is not encrypted on disk.
+It is **not encrypted** on disk.

 ## How to disable telemetry reporting